OneSourceConsult/ZabbixCeilometer-Proxy/README.md

 * Periodically retrieve resources/meters details from OpenStack;
 * Allow to have one common monitoring system (e.g Zabbix) for several OpenStack-based Cloud Data Centres.

-##Copyright
-Copyright (c) 2014 OneSource Consultoria Informatica, Lda. [🔗](www.onesource.pt)

-This project has been developed in the scope of the MobileCloud Networking project[🔗](http://mobile-cloud-networking.eu) by Cláudio Marques, David Palma and Luis Cordeiro (_{claudio, palma, cordeiro}@onesource.pt_).

-##Source
-If not doing so already, you can check out the latest version of ZCP either through [github](https://github.com/OneSourceConsult/ZabbixCeilometer-Proxy) or [OneSource](www.onesource.pt).

 ##Requirements
 The Zabbix-Ceilometer Proxy was written using _Python_ version 2.7.5 but can be easily ported to version 3.
 It uses the Pika library for support of AMQP protocol, used by OpenStack.